Classrooms-Laboratory Emergency Guidelines

 with responding emergency services nor place themselves at risk of injury from the

 Accounting for all students can be very difficult, particularly with a large class.
 However, consider using the class roster, head count, or have students acknowledge whether the students seated next to them are at the assembly point.
-Report any missing students to Campus Security.
+Report any missing students to Campus Safety.
 You must also account for persons with disabilities (see below).

 3. Evacuation for Persons with Disabilities

 Assist people with disabilities in exiting the building!
 Remember that elevators are reserved for people with disabilities.
 However, in case of fire or earthquake, do not use the elevators.

 Check each classroom, lecture hall, or laboratory for the nearest working telephone or the nearest fire alarm pull station.

 - Hazardous Material Spill: Call Campus Safety at 580-5566